mesosphere/dcos-commons/frameworks/kafka/docs/security.md

 ## Authentication

 DC/OS Apache Kafka supports two authentication mechanisms, SSL and Kerberos.
-The two are supported indpendently and may not be combined.
+The two are supported independently and may not be combined.
 If both SSL and Kerberos authentication are enabled, the service will use Kerberos authentication.

 *Note*: Kerberos authentication can, however, be combined with transport encryption.